UIIA

 On the Information Services home page, click on the appropriate login in the main navigation menu at the top of page under Log Into Your Account or Application Logins on the hompage.

-A - If an employee of a participating company forgets their password, they can click on the "Forgot Password?" link in their respective login page.
+A – If an employee of a participating company forgets their password, they can click on the "Forgot Password?" link in their respective login page.
 Login pages are accessible from the Information Services home page by clicking on the appropriate link in the main navigation menu at the top of page under Log Into Your Account.
 You can find same login links across the bottom row of the Information Services under Application Logins.
+An e-mail will be sent to the primary contact e-mail in the UIIA subscriber record that contains a link for the user to reset its password.

 If your company does not have your SCAC code, the UIIA contact on file for your company can request your password information via email to uiia@intermodal.org.
 Please note that the request must be submitted by the UIIA contact on file as this information will not be released to any other party.